micworg/stir/README.md

 In order to put the stirrer into operation you have to change the settings in stir.ino according to your setup (see below).

+The stir V2 software is compatible with V1 hardware if you have used neither the RS232 Api nor the OFF0/1.

 ## Part List